-Analysis: Granting the Use Permit for the project as proposed and conditioned will not adversely affect the health, safety or welfare of the County.
-Affected County divisions and departments have reviewed the project and commented regarding the proposed site access, grading, drainage, the existing septic system capacity, parking, building permits, and fire protection.
-Conditions are recommended which will incorporate these comments into the project to assure the protection of the public health, safety, and welfare.
+Analysis: Granting the Use Permit for the project, as proposed and conditioned, will not adversely affect the health, safety or welfare of the County.
+Various County divisions and departments have reviewed the project and commented regarding site access, wastewater disposal, parking, building permits, and fire protection.
+Conditions are recommended which will incorporate these comments into the project to ensure the protection of the public health, safety, and welfare.
+As conditioned, the divisions and the departments recommend approval.